 The combined score is a weighted average between the submission– and feedback-score.
 Read more about it here.

-The scores will be shown on the student's course overview at the bottom of the page if has been enabled by the teacher.
+The scores will be shown on the student's class overview at the bottom of the page if it has been enabled by the teacher.
 When the performance card is expanded the student will see their overall submission-, feedback-, and combined score for the class and a break-down for each of their assignments.
-The grey label after the submission and feedback score inside the top boxes indicates the weighing of submission and feedback scores on a course level.
+The grey label after the submission and feedback score inside the top boxes indicates the weighing of submission and feedback scores on a class level.
 It is currently not possible for students to see the individual weights between assignments.
 If you want to know more you can read about weights here.

 How to enable performance scores for students

 To enable students to see their scores on a class level go to your class, click Settings in the sidebar, scroll down to Scoring, click the checkbox for 'Allow students to see their performance scores' and confirm your action.